 Anticimex aims to achieve leadership in the areas of innovation, quality of service offering and customer service, as opposed to on the basis of market share, market position or revenue relative to other global pest control companies.

 The Anticimex Model is centered around the key principle that the branch managers have the closest knowledge of the local market, including the customers, competition and other market dynamics.
-This is reflected in each aspect of the Group’s business, including its offering and delivery of services and its acquisition process.
+This is reflected in each aspect of the Group’s business, including its offering, services delivery, and its acquisition processes.
 The Anticimex Model is supported by the Group’s HQ function, which provides support across key areas such as complex acquisition matters, SMART product development, performance monitoring and the sharing of best practices.